leonardopetrini/jamming_neural_nets/README.md

 # Jamming transitions in Neural Nets

-Study of neural networks around jamming transition at maximum storage capacity
+Study of neural networks around jamming transition at maximum storage capacity.

+*This project is based on [1].*

  - `main*.py` files are examples of how to execute the code